We’re already half way through our year in NYC, and we barely made a dent in our NYC bucket list. There is always something new popping up.

 - Alice in Wonderland – This larger-than-life bronze statue of Alice and the Mad Hatter Tea Party has been around since 1959.
 It’s a favorite to photograph and you can climb all over the sculpture.

 - Balto Statue – This is another popular statue for photos.
 Pet the lead dog from the final team of the Great Race of Mercy, a dogsled run in 1925

 - Duke Ellington Memorial – A tribute to one of the most iconic jazz musicians on the upper east side of the park.

 11. Tavern on the Green

-This restaurant is another popular spot that shows up on TV shows and films.
+This restaurant is another popular spot on TV shows and films.
 Enjoy a meal and reenact a scene from your favorite movie or show.

 Local Spots in Central Park

 12. Bank Rock Bay

 Bird watchers love this spot and since most people don’t stumble across the area, it’s a perfect spot to sit quietly.